-You’ll be challenged while using TrafficJunky, and the ISP target will be tricky to get 100% right because of the huge amount of ISPs available and because of the fact that you can target 20 at best.
+You’ll be challenged while using TrafficJunky, and the ISP target will be tricky to get 100% right, because of the huge amount of ISPs available and because of the fact that you can target 20 at most.

-You’ll need to spend some time analyzing it so as to understand how its variables count for the bid positioning.
+You’ll need to spend some time analyzing how it all works to be able to understand how each variable counts towards the bid positioning.

-Be certain of the spot you’ll launch and understand whether or not the traffic available is relevant!
+Be certain of the spot you select and take a moment to understand whether or not the traffic available is relevant before launching your campaign!

 In addition, remember that the competition for the spot matters.

-This means you must pay attention and take advantage of all of this like a master who earns money faster!
+This means you must pay attention and take advantage of all of this if you wanna master the platform.

 Offers & Verticals

-Ad Types: Mobile and desktop display banners and pops (the inventory is managed by a third party.)
+Ad Types: Mobile and desktop display banners and pops.

-Verticals: Online dating, Gaming, Adult PPV, VOD & SVOD, Live Webcams, Gambling & Entertainment, Health & Beauty, Sexual Wellness and many others!
+Verticals: Online Dating, Gaming, Adult Entertainment, Adult Pay Sites, VOD & SVOD, Live Webcams, Gambling, Health & Wellness, and others!

 Payment & Investment

-Support Response Speed: fast.
-They have live support through phone and live chat
+Support Response Speed: Fast.
+They have 24/7 year-round live support through phone and live chat.

-We hope that this article has been able to help you better understand the dynamics and tools that this source provides its advertisers.
+We hope that this article has given you a better understanding of the dynamics and tools that TrafficJunky provides its advertisers.

 Find your niche and start making money with TrafficJunky now!